Sligo: Culture

-Statue of W. B. Yeats outside the Ulster Bank in Sligo Town.
+Statue of W. B. Yeats outside the former Ulster Bank building in Sligo Town.

 The culture of County Sligo, especially of North Sligo, was an inspiration for both poet and Nobel laureate W. B. Yeats and his brother, the artist and illustrator Jack Butler Yeats.
 A collection of Jack B. Yeats's art is housed in The Niland Gallery, part of the Model centre on The Mall in Sligo.
 The Yeats Summer School takes place every year in the town.

 Sligo town has connections with Goon Show star and writer Spike Milligan, whose father was from Sligo, and a plaque was unveiled at the former Milligan family home on Sligo's Holborn Street.

 Traditional Irish music

 Traditional Irish music sessions are held in several venues in the town.

-In the early 13th century, the poet and crusader Muireadhach Albanach Ó Dálaigh kept a school of poetry at Lissadell north of Sligo town.
+In the early 13th century, the poet and crusader Muireadhach Albanach Ó Dálaigh kept a school of poetry at Lissadell on the Maugherow Peninsula, north of Sligo Town.
 He was Ollamh Fileadh (High Poet) to the Ó Domhnaill kings of Tír Chonaill.
 The school appears to have been dissolved after the Norman invasion.
 In the 16th century, the poet Tadhg Dall Ó hÚigínn wrote many praise poems in strict Dán Díreach metre for local chiefs and patrons such as the O'Conor Sligo.
 He was killed for a satire he wrote on the O'Haras.
 The annals record the death in 1561 of Naisse mac Cithruadh, the "most eminent musician that was in Éireann", by drowning on Lough Gill.

 In the 17th century, two brothers from County Sligo, Thomas and William Connellan from Cloonamahon, were among the last of the great Irish bards and harpists.
 Thomas is the author of the tune Molly MacAlpin, now known as Carolan's Dream, and William may have written Love is a Tormenting Pain and Killiecrankie.

 Traditional musicians from Sligo active in the early 20th century include Michael Coleman, James Morrison and Paddy Killoran.